tantaman/vanilla-fetch/README.md

 Something has been bothering me about `React` for quite some time.
 The complexity of data fetching in React apps is off the charts.
 The frequent pattern for data fetching is "fetch-on-render" which leads to an awful waterfalling user experience.
 Next, race conditions when fetching in effects is a common problem.
 Finally, getting the result of a `JavaScript` promise _always_ enqueues a micro task even if that promise is already resolved, resulting in flickering UIs.

+> Note: Microtasks complete in the same browser frame but do not complete in the same React frame which causes these flickering issues. https://codesandbox.io/s/fast-fast-7zlfqt?file=/src/App.js  Trying to modify text at the start of the input results in your cursor jumping to the end of the input.

 The last one was the last straw for me.
 It means any `async` data layer that does caching needs another cache atop but behind `synchronous` methods.
 If not, your render cycle is interrupted till the next tick and your UI flashes various loading states.

 # Relay, Apollo